 The buffing machine can be your typical bench grinder with the accessory spindle fitted to take buffing wheels.
 The images below show 2 buffs, the dark one is used for initial prep work using a fine compound like Autosol metal polish and the light coloured buff is an ultra fine cloth to finish the steel to a fine polish without anymore compound.
 I do NOT advocate using the bars of a compound often used with buffs as these can be a bit savage.
 Should you end up taking off too much metal (rather than just polishing it) it will prove to be an expensive exercise.

 Fine Polishing Buff Very Fine Polishing Buff

-Start by making sure the air rifle is not loaded or cocked – this may sound kind of elementary but “empty” guns have killed more people than smallpox… not literally, but you can see where I am going with this.
+When tuning an air rifle, start by making sure the air gun is not loaded or cocked – this may sound kind of elementary but “empty” guns have killed more people than smallpox… not literally, but you can see where I am going with this.
 Just check the damn thing.